Pardot/javascript/CONTRIBUTING.md

 `jscs` first, if none exists, find one for `jshint`.
 Do your best not to have the rulesets overlap.

 ## <a name='testing'>Testing the Rulesets</a>

 * `npm install`
 * `./test.sh`

-The test script validates that the test files inside the [samples](samples) directory pass the rules.
+The [test script](./test.sh) validates that the test files inside the [samples](samples) directory pass the rules.
 If this fails, fix the rule, or fix the test file.

 Feel free to add additional samples.
+Be cognizant of including anything that may be considered sensitive code.